- Car Reviews

 What should I be paying?

-Fuel consumption remains another TBA.
-But in its essential drivetrain and chassis this Santa Fe isn't much different from the old one.
-It's heavier, mind.
-If the frontal area has gone up, the drag coefficient is down to compensate – as low as 0.294 thanks to radiator shutters, careful wheel shaping, well-managed airflow around the tail, and underfloor cladding.
+These figures are slightly better than the outgoing Santa Fe.
+The frontal area has gone up, but the drag coefficient is down – as low as 0.294 thanks to radiator shutters, careful wheel shaping, well-managed airflow around the tail, and underfloor cladding.

 Hyundai has stuck all the safety gear on, including 10 airbags, which ought to help insurance cost as well as peace of mind.
 Hyundai's warranty isn't the longest, at five years, but it's unlimited mileage.
 So fill yer boots.